apache/spark/docs/building-with-maven.md

     $ mvn scala:cc

-…should run continuous compilation (i.e. wait for changes).
+should run continuous compilation (i.e. wait for changes).
 However, this has not been tested extensively.

 ## Using With IntelliJ IDEA ##